albertaillet/CSC2025-sten/README.md

 ## Exercise 1.0 - Scaling

-> Note!
-The code for this exercise contains spoilers!
+> **Note:** the code for this exercise contains spoilers!
 Do not read it until you're ready to get answers.
 > Related code:
 > - *src/ex1.0_scaling.cpp*
 > - *src/algorithms/ex1.0_algorithms.cpp*